Acrunam/tomcat-clickstack/README.md

     { "app": {  "plugins": ["tomcat8"] } }

-# Testing the plugin on CloudBees

-You can deploy the tomcat8-plugin.zip to S3 using the following command:

-    $ make publish_repo=dev publish

-If you don't have S3 creds or tools setup, follow the instructions in the publish error messages.

 Once the plugin is published to a public URL, you can update an app to use it with the CloudBees SDK: